MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 ### Secret and certificate management

 Consider using Azure Key Vault to manage certificates on your Azure Arc-enabled servers.
 Azure Arc-enabled servers has a managed identity which is used by the Connected Machine and other Azure agents to communicate back to their respective services.
-The [Key Vault VM extension](https://techcommunity.microsoft.com/t5/itops-talk-blog/manage-certificates-on-your-hybrid-servers-using-azure-arc-key/ba-p/2142265) allows you to manage the certificate lifecycle on [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-windows) and [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-linux) machines
+The Key Vault VM extension allows you to manage the certificate lifecycle on [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-windows) and [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-linux) machines.
+[PLACEHOLDER](Secret management)

 ### Policy management and reporting